 Prior to eye lift surgery, you need an eye exam with an optometrist or ophthalmologist stating that your eyes are healthy, noting if you have any history of dry eyes or reasons that you cannot have an upper eyelid lift.
 If you do have dry eyes, you can still have surgery though a smaller amount must be taken.

-The eye lift blepharoplasty procedure including all the visits before and after the surgery is $4000.
 You will have a pre-operative visit 1 week prior to the blepharoplasty procedure where photographs will be taken, consents will be signed, and questions answered.
 6 weeks after the blepharoplasty procedure, you will receive a free trial of Latisse, which has been FDA approved to improve the thickness and length of eyelashes.
 The aging process will continue, and you may want to repeat the procedure at some point in the future.
 However, depending on your health and other factors, an upper eyelid blepharoplasty can last on the order of 10 years.

 Smokers, diabetics, and patients on blood thinners are at increased risk of surgical complications because they heal more slowly.
 You should stop any blood thinners (aspirin, fish oil, Vitamin E, ibuprofen – see list) 2 weeks prior and limit alcohol intake.
 Arnica pellets will be provided to you, which will improve bruising.
 You should start taking 5 pellets, 3 times a day, beginning a week prior to surgery.
 You will eat as normal prior to surgery, and take your pre-operative antibiotics.
 Do not wear any makeup on the day of surgery.